One kafka-consumer-groups.sh Command Sent $180k in Duplicate Payments

 • Killed all consumer pods at 3:09 AM, stopping the bleeding at 2,340 duplicate events.

-• Manually reset offsets forward to the pre-incident position using the offset coordinates from our monitoring snapshot (we had per-partition offset metrics with 30-second granularity).
+• Manually reset offsets forward to the pre-incident position using the offset coordinates from our monitoring snapshot.
+We had per-partition offset metrics with 30-second granularity, which turned out to be the difference between "recoverable" and "ruined".

 typescript — idempotency check BEFORE dispatch